asharif123/group_project/README.md

   # Recipe Information

- Contains recipe information for that particular recipe with ingredients and steps.
+ The 3 images below contain recipe information for that particular recipe with ingredients and steps.

  Reviews can be added and deleted efficiently using AJAX in the backend